On This Page

 How often should I clean my mouth guard?

 Users should clean their sleep apnea mouth guard often — ideally making it a part of their daily, personal hygiene routine.
-Use a simple cleaning solution and brush, then rinse and dry in an open space.
+Use a simple cleaning solution and brush, then rinse and air-dry.